privacy-scaling-explorations/zkevm-specs/specs/error_state/ErrorOutOfGasCall.md

 ## Procedure
 ### EVM behavior
-For Call opcode, there are multiple kinds of gas consumes:
+For this gadget, the core is to calculate gas required, there are multiple kinds of gas consumes in call:
 1. memory expansion gas cost
-    -
-2. sdjsdj
-3. sdjksjd
+2. gas cost if new account creates
+3. transfer fee if has value
+4. account access list cost（warm/cold）

+below is the total gas cost calculation which from [`Call` Spec](../opcode/F1CALL.md).
 ```
 GAS_COST_WARM_ACCESS := 100
 GAS_COST_ACCOUNT_COLD_ACCESS := 2600